2021 Myanmar coup d'état: Protests

-Activities on social media and internet blackout
+Activities on social media and Internet blackout

 Facebook had been used to organise the civil disobedience campaign's labour strikes and the emerging boycott movement.
-On 4 February, telecom operators and internet providers across Myanmar were ordered to block Facebook until 7 February, to ensure the "country's stability."
+On 4 February, telecom operators and internet providers across Myanmar were ordered to block Facebook until 7 February, to ensure the "country's stability".
 MPT, a state-owned carrier, also blocked Facebook Messenger, Instagram and WhatsApp services, while Telenor Myanmar blocked only Facebook.
 Following the Facebook ban, Burmese users had begun flocking to Twitter, popularising hashtags like #RespectOurVotes, #HearTheVoiceofMyanmar, and #SaveMyanmar.
 On 5 February, the government extended the social media access ban to include Instagram and Twitter.
 On the morning of 6 February, the military authorities initiated an internet outage nationwide.
 Internet access was restricted by the government again since 14 February 2021 for 20 days, from 1:00 am to 9:00 am.
-People use social media Facebook and Twitter to reach their voices to international communities and also to share photo and video evidences of brutality of military forces on the protestors.
+People have used social media like Facebook and Twitter to reach their voices to international communities and also to share photo and video evidence of brutality of military forces on the protestors.